-Recoverability of equity accounted investments - Transurban Chesapeake (TC)

-Group - Note B25 Equity accounted investment: \$3,013m

-Equity accounted investment - not applicable
+Governance and risk Directors' report Remuneration Financial statements

-TIL - Note D15 Equity accounted investment: \$3,037m

-On 17 December 2020 Transurban entered into an agreement to divest 50% of its interest in its Transurban Chesapeake (TC) assets.
-The sale was completed on 31 March 2021 via disposal of the Group's controlling interest in TC.
-As a result of the sale the Group recognises its retained 50% interest as an equity accounted for investment.

-The Group makes certain assumptions in assessing impairment indicators for its investment.
+Recoverability of equit y accounted inv vestments - Trans surban Chesapeake (TC) Group - Note B25 THT TIL - Note D15 Equity accounted investment: Equity account ted investment - not Equity accounted investment: \$3,013m applicable \$3,037m Key audit matter How our audit addressed the key audit matter On 17 December 2020 Transurban entered into an Our procedures inclu ded, amongst others: agreement to divest 50% of its intere- Transurban Chesapeake (TC) asset completed on 31 March 2021 via dis Group's controlling interest in TC.
+As sale the Group recognises its retained s.
+The sale was posal of the s a result of the Performing tests of the design and operation of controls over a selection of the forecast and budgeting processes impacting the impairment assessment in the COVID-19 environment. an equity accounted for investment.
+The Group makes certain assumption ons in assessing considering he impairment indicator assessment the requirements under the .ccounting Standards. impairment indicators for its investment.
 These include assumptions around traffic volumes, long-term CPI and the discount rate.
-As disclosed in note B25, the equity accounted investment in TC is sensitive to reasonably possible changes in certain key assumptions.
+As disclosed in note B25, the equity accounted investment in TC is sensitive to reasonably possible changes in certain key appropriater luation experts to assess the ness of selected key assumptions the impairment indicator assessment. assumptions.